mpsonntag/snippets/courses/teaching/Linux.md

 - Set up a bin folder that is included in the Linux `$PATH` which contains all the links to starting programs.
 - Check out this link for [more information](http://www.troubleshooters.com/linux/prepostpath.htm).
-- Folders can easily be added to the beginning and the the end of the variable - depending on where the application is first found, this will be executed.
+- Folders can easily be added to the beginning and the end of the variable - depending on where the application is first found, this will be executed.

 Example: